awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of Detective Controls/Lab Guide.md

 3. Click the Actions button then click Delete Stack.
 4. Confirm the stack and then click the Yes, Delete button.

+Delete the Config stack:
+1. Sign in to the AWS Management Console, and open the CloudFormation console at https://console.aws.amazon.com/cloudformation/.
+2. Select the `config` stack.
+3. Click the Actions button then click Delete Stack.
+4. Confirm the stack and then click the Yes, Delete button.

 ***